ryantd42/NY-Legislative-Git/2023/A1038A-2023/bill.md

   January 13, 2023
   ___________

- Introduced  by M. of A. KELLES, BURDICK, GONZALEZ-ROJAS, EPSTEIN, CONRAD -- read once and referred to the  Committee  on  Alcoholism  and  Drug Abuse
+ Introduced by M. of A. KELLES, BURDICK, GONZALEZ-ROJAS, EPSTEIN, CONRAD, BORES, K. BROWN -- read once and referred to the Committee on Alcohol- ism  and  Drug  Abuse  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the mental hygiene law,  in  relation  to  creating  the office of addiction and mental health services

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivisions 2 and  2-a  of  section  1.03  of  the  mental
  hygiene  law,  subdivision  2 as amended and subdivision 2-a as added by chapter 281 of the laws of 2019, are amended to read as follows:
   2. "Commissioner"  means  the  commissioner  of  [mental  health,] ADDICTION  AND  MENTAL  HEALTH SERVICES AND the commissioner of develop- mental disabilities [and the  commissioner  of  addiction  services  and supports] as used in this chapter.
 Any power or duty heretofore assigned to  the  commissioner  of  mental hygiene or to the department of mental hygiene pursuant to this chapter shall  hereafter  be  assigned  to  the commissioner  of [mental health] ADDICTION AND MENTAL HEALTH SERVICES in the case of facilities,  programs,  or  services  for  individuals  with [mental  illness]  A  MENTAL  HEALTH  DIAGNOSIS,  to the commissioner of developmental disabilities in  the  case  of  facilities,  programs,  or services for individuals with developmental disabilities, to the commis- sioner  of addiction [services] and [supports] MENTAL HEALTH SERVICES in the case of facilities, programs,  or  addiction  disorder  services  in accordance with the provisions of titles D and E of this chapter.
   2-a.
-Notwithstanding any other section of law or  regulation,  on  and after  the effective date of this subdivision, any and all references to the office of alcoholism and substance abuse services and the  predeces- sor  agencies  to  the office of alcoholism and substance abuse services including the division of alcoholism and alcohol abuse and the  division of  substance  abuse services AND ALL REFERENCES TO THE OFFICE OF MENTAL HEALTH, shall be known  as  the  "office  of  addiction  [services]  and
+Notwithstanding  any  other section of law or regulation, on and after the effective date of this subdivision, any and all references  to the  office of alcoholism and substance abuse services and the predeces- sor agencies to the office of alcoholism and  substance  abuse  services including  the division of alcoholism and alcohol abuse and the division of substance abuse services AND ALL REFERENCES TO THE OFFICE  OF  MENTAL

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03499-01-3
+  LBD03499-02-3
- A. 1038  2
+ A. 1038--A  2

- [supports]  MENTAL  HEALTH SERVICES."
+ HEALTH,  shall  be  known  as  the  "office  of addiction [services] and [supports] MENTAL HEALTH SERVICES."
 Nothing in this  subdivision  shall be  construed as requiring or prohibiting the further amendment of stat- utes or regulations to conform to the provisions of this subdivision.
   § 2.
 Section 5.01 of the mental hygiene law, as amended by chapter 281 of  the  laws of 2019, is amended and two new sections 5.01-a and 5.01-b